Plymouth Township, Kansas

+Township in Russell County, Kansas, U.S.

 Plymouth Township is a township in Russell County, Kansas, United States.
-As of the 2010 United States census, it had a population of 280.
+As of the 2020 United States census, it had a population of 214.

 Geography

 The center of Plymouth Township is located at (39.8272331, −98.5395133) at an elevation of 1,683 ft.
 The township lies in the Smoky Hills region of the Great Plains.
 The eastern two-thirds of Wilson Lake lies in the northern part of the township.
 The Smoky Hill River flows windingly east through the township's center, fed by Coal Creek, one of its tributaries, which runs north-northeast through the southern half of the township.
 Another of the river's tributaries, Blood Creek, flows northeast through the extreme southeastern corner of the township.

 According to the United States Census Bureau, Plymouth Township occupies an area of 107.44 square miles (278.3 km^{2}) of which 98.30 square miles (254.6 km^{2}) is land and 9.14 square miles (23.7 km^{2}) is water.
 Comprising east-central and southeastern Russell County, it includes the city of Dorrance, which is located in the west-central part of the township, and it borders Fairview Township to the north, Lincoln County's Pleasant Township to the northeast, Lincoln County's Highland Township and Ellsworth County's Wilson and Noble Townships to the east, Barton County's Cleveland and Beaver Townships to the south, Center Township to the west, and Luray Township to the northwest.